Roll20: 2012 – 2019

 Roll20 was originally conceived as a personal project by three college roommates, Riley Dutton, Nolan Jones, and Richard Zayas, to help them continue to play Dungeons & Dragons after graduating and moving to different cities.
 After realizing that their personal app could help others as well, they started a Kickstarter campaign in the spring of 2012 with an initial goal of $5000; the campaign managed to raise almost $40,000.
 After a short beta testing period following the end of the Kickstarter campaign, Roll20 was released to the public in September 2012.

 Roll20 reported reaching 1 million users in July 2015 and 2 million users in January 2017.
 Academic Evan Torner, in the book Watch Us Roll: Essays on Actual Play and Performance in Tabletop Role-Playing Games (2021), highlighted the impact of Roll20 on the actual play movement.
 Torner wrote, "Roll20 allows players to seamlessly control information in a shared 'tabletop' era and broadcast content of interest to both the group itself and the wider audience watching it play.
 Joined with Twitch and YouTube, it constitutes a powerful tool in the kit of industry up-and-comers" and that the "system would impact the play of millions at mass scale [...].
 Roll20 would enable these players to document and broadcast their actual play experiences for others to consume".

 In July 2016, Roll20 announced that they had acquired a license from Wizards of the Coast for official Dungeons & Dragons material.
-Along with the announcement, they released the first official module for Dungeons & Dragons 5th edition, Lost Mine of Phandelver, on the Roll20 Marketplace, which was followed by other releases.
+Along with the announcement, they released the first official module for Dungeons & Dragons 5th edition, Lost Mine of Phandelver, on the Roll20 Marketplace; which was followed by other releases.
 In February 2018, Paizo's Pathfinder and Starfinder games became officially supported on the platform.

-In September 2018, one of the co-founders of Roll20, Nolan T. Jones, acting as head moderator of the Reddit Roll20 subreddit, banned Reddit user ApostleO, mistaking the account for another previously banned account whom Nolan believed to be circumventing the prior ban.
-After a failed attempt to get clarification and correction of the ban, ApostleO deleted his Roll20 account and posted a summary to Reddit of the hostile customer service.
-Many users criticized the ban, Jones' response, and the inclusion of Roll20 staff as moderators of the subreddit, leading Roll20 to apologize and turn over moderation of the subreddit to the community.
+In September 2018, one of the co-founders of Roll20, Nolan T. Jones, acting as head moderator of the Reddit Roll20 subreddit, banned Reddit user ApostleO; mistaking the account for another previously banned user, whom Nolan believed to be circumventing the prior ban.
+After a failed attempt to get clarification and correction of the ban, ApostleO deleted his Roll20 account and posted a summary to Reddit of the hostile customer-service.
+Many users criticized the ban, Jones' response, and the inclusion of Roll20 staff as moderators of the subreddit; leading Roll20 to apologize and turn over moderation of the subreddit to the community.

 In February 2019, TechCrunch reported that Roll20's databases had been hacked along with those of 8 other companies, with the information of over 4 million users of the site posted for sale on a dark web marketplace.